NiharikaSarma001/Video-Audio-Correction/README.md

 - GOOGLE_APPLICATION_CREDENTIALS: Path to your Google Cloud credentials file or use the private key setup in the Streamlit secrets.
 - AZURE_API_KEY: Your Azure OpenAI API key for GPT-4o.
 - AZURE_API_URL: Your Azure OpenAI GPT-4o API endpoint URL

+## Credits

+- Streamlit: streamlit.io
+- MoviePy: moviepy.org
+- Google Cloud Speech-to-Text: Google Cloud
+- Google Cloud Text-to-Speech: Google Cloud
+- GPT-4o by Azure: Azure OpenAI

+## Deployment

+This application has been deployed using Streamlit Sharing.
+You can access the live version at: [ https://video-audio-correction-nbqh5qxrdzunkacvditcpg.streamlit.app/ ]

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.